How To Make Your Paycheck Last Longer

-“Look for ways to scale back,” said Elena Ochian, vice president of advice at Thrivent.
+“Look for ways to scale back,” said Elena Ochian, Director of Couples & Money Segment at Thrivent.
 “Is it really worth it to you to have multiple streaming services at the same time?
 Also, if you tend to overspend in one category, like eating out, try giving yourself an allowance for that category every month to reduce expenses.
 Consider the amount saved as a mini pay raise, and apply it right away toward your goals.”

 Try To Lower Your Essential Expenses

 “Shop around — insurance, cellular, wireless and the internet often have options,” Stoddard said.
 “Check out the competition and also take a look at the plans your existing providers offer to determine whether there are more economical alternatives that fit your needs just as effectively.
 The savings can add up.”

 While it may be more convenient to comparison shop online, sometimes a phone call can be worth the extra effort.

 “There’s a very good chance you could be paying far less, and oftentimes it just takes a phone call to find out,” said Jim Wang, founder of WalletHacks.com.
 “If the service refuses to budge when you ask, threatening to cancel can often lead to big savings because they want to keep you as a customer.
 Satellite radio is a prime example.
 Many folks are not driving as much for work and so canceling that service could be a great way to save money.
 The standard rate for satellite radio is around $20-30 a month but, if you threaten to cancel, you can often get it for $25 every six months.
 That’s a significant savings most people don’t know about, but I’ve heard from over a hundred readers that have done it successfully.”